Urgent Care in Oxford, CT

 If you’ve got a cough but do not have a fever, you’ll just need urgent care.
 If you’re having chest pain, shortness of breath, or if your whole body is sick with a fever, chills, and sweats, then you should go to the hospital emergency room.

-Urgent care centers are perfect for many non-emergency situations.
+Urgent care clinics are perfect for many non-emergency situations.

-You should visit an urgent care center if you experience any of the following:
+You should visit an urgent care clinic if you experience any of the following:

 • Minor fractures